FigureTechnologies/hdwallet/README.md

 // Convert a mnemonic into a wallet: val wallet = Wallet.fromMnemonic(hrp, "passphrase".toCharArray(), wordlist)

-// Convert a base58-encoded bip32 key into an account:
+// Convert a base58-encoded bip32 key into an account and derive a child key / account: val testnetPath = "m/44'/1'/0'/0/0" val account = Account.fromBip32(hrp, base58EncodedBip32Key)
-val account = Account.fromBip32(hrp, base58EncodedBip32Key)
+val childAccount = account[testnetPath]

 // Generate a bech32 address for the account: val address = account.address